Keeping it Together: When do You Qualify for a Limited Driving Privilege

 If a defendant is convicted of DWLR or a moving violation while revoked and the revocation was not caused by an impaired driving offense, the defendant can get an LDP under the following circumstances: (1) Defendant has been suspended for one year and has complied with the revocation absolutely for 90 days; (2) Defendant has been suspended for two years and has complied with the revocation absolutely for one year; and (3) Defendant is permanently revoked and has complied with the revocation absolutely for two years.

 Additionally, the underlying revocation which caused the defendant to get the DWLR charge must have been resolved; defendant must not have had a similar LDP for three years prior, must have no pending traffic tickets, no unpaid fines or penalties, must not be revoked by another state, and must be able to show proof of insurance.
 If Defendant was initially suspended for a DWI he does not qualify.

 Driving After Consuming While Under 21 and Speeding-related Revocations

 Defendants who were convicted of Driving after Consuming Alcohol while under 21 can apply for driving privilege as long as they had not previously been convicted of Driving after Consuming and they were not also convicted of DWI along with the DAC charge.

 Defendants convicted of certain traffic charges are generally able to apply for LDPs if there are no other causes of revocations.
 If the defendant is revoked for any other reason than the speeding, Careless and Reckless, or Aggressive Driving charges he cannot obtain a valid LDP.

-Whatever your case and whether you are facing suspension or have already been suspended, the attorneys at Kurtz and Blum know the rules and know how to obtain a driving privilege.
+Whatever your case and whether you are facing suspension or have already been suspended, the attorneys Kurtz & Blum, PLLC know the rules and know how to obtain a driving privilege.
 If you qualify for a privilege, we may be able to help you get back on the road and on with your life.